dora-metrics/pelorus/README.md

 A short video describing each of these metrics is available [here](https://www.youtube.com/watch?v=7-iB_KhUaQg).

-## Installation

-A guide for installation can be found in the install document found  in the [install guide](./docs/Install.md)

-## User Guide
+## Documentation

-The [Pelorus user guide](/docs/UserGuide.md) provides an index to all documentation.
+Pelorus documentation is available at [pelorus.readthedocs.io](https://pelorus.readthedocs.io/).

 ## Contributing to Pelorus

-If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found in the [contribution guide](./docs/CONTRIBUTING.md)
+If you are interested in contributing to the Pelorus project, please review our Contribution guide which can be found in the [contribution guide](./CONTRIBUTING.md)